 Quiet August Puts Downward Pressure on Premiums

 Seasonal factors reasserted themselves in the bullion markets this summer.
 Demand in recent summers held up surprisingly well against the traditional slack, but quiet returned this August.
 This weakness is reflected in lower premiums for some popular bullion products.
-Pre-1965 90% U.S. silver coins have seen the biggest drop.
+Pre-1965 90% of U.S. silver coins have seen the biggest drop.

 Premiums for “junk silver” coins are among the most volatile.
 These no-longer-minted junk coins are not controlled by the fabrication costs that put support under premiums for newly minted bullion coins, rounds, and bars.